Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups: The AHSS in the absence of antiunitary symmetry

-We first divide $T^3$ by cells with dimension lower or equal to 3, i.e. points (0-cells), open line segments (1-cells), open polygons (2-cells), and open polyhedrons (3-cells): Each $p$-cell is assigned an orientation, isomorphic to a $p$-dimensional open disk $D^p$, and its boundary, $\partial D^p=\overline{D^p}-D^p$, consists of $(p-1)$-cells.
+We first divide $T^3$ by cells with dimensions lower or equal to 3, i.e., points (0-cells), open line segments (1-cells), open polygons (2-cells), and open polyhedrons (3-cells): Each $p$-cell, which is isomorphic to a $p$-dimensional open disk $D^p$, is assigned an orientation, and its boundary, $\partial D^p=\overline{D^p}-D^p$, consists of $(p-1)$-cells.
 The whole set of the oriented $p$-cells, which we denote ${\cal C}_p$, should form a set of $G$-symmetric cells (called $G$-equivariant cells or $G$-cells), where each $G$-cell consists of the $p$-cells that are obtained by applying $G$ on a $p$-cell.
-In other words, a $G$-cell is an orbit of a $p$-cell $D^p$ under the $G$-action, $(G/G_{D^p})\times D^p$, where $G_{D^p}$ is the little group of the $p$-cell $D^p$ (that is $G_{D^p}:=\{g\in G|g{\bm k}={\bm k}, \mbox{for $^\forall $$ This results in the nontrivial $d_2^{0,-n \in {\rm odd}}$.
-For example, $d_2$ for class DIII is given by
+In other words, a $G$-cell is an orbit of a $p$-cell $D^p$ under the $G$-action, $(G/G_{D^p})\times D^p$, where $G_{D^p}$ is the little group of the $p$-cell $D^p$ (that is $G_{D^p}:=\{g\in G|g{\bm k}={\bm k}, \mbox{for $^\forall$${\bm k}\in D^p$} \}$).
+We also require that all the $p$-cells in the orbit should be different if $(G/G_{D^p_j})\neq 1$, and the orientations of the $p$-cells are consistent with the $G$-action.
+The former requirement implies that ${\cal C}_p$ contains all $p$-dimensional high-symmetry regions (points for $p=0$, lines for $p=1$ and planes for $p=2$) under $G$.
+The number of $p$-cells contained in the orbit $(G/G_{D^p}) \times D^p$ is $|G/G_{D^p}|$.
+The orbit $(G/G_{D^p}) \times D^p$ is homotopic to the set of points $(G/G_{\bk}) \times \{ \bk \}$ ($\bk\in D^p$), which is known as the ``star'' in the literature,~\cite{InuiGroup} since the $p$-cell $D^p$ can shrink to a point ${\bm k}\in D^p$ smoothly.
+Keeping in mind the requirements for the orbit in the above, we write ${\cal C}_p$ as the direct sum of orbits of $p$-cells